costajob/costajob.github.io/_posts/coding/2019-12-19-clear-as-the-sun.md

 I consider myself a polyglot programmer, nonetheless i just excel in few languages.
 Not all programming languages are the same, you know exactly once you'll grab your favorite, it's when your story flows like a stream.

 Indeed i was quite happy when a *big* consultancy company made me an offer.
 I liked the idea to work for a safe employer and upgrade my position on its organization chart.
 This was part of the plan i was *suggested* to follow: get a solid job, earning more money, buying a house, get married, have children and living happily ever after.

 It was a broken plan, for me at least.

-That's why after almost fifteen years i am jumping back on a startup, trading power for freedom, ambition for creativity, safeness for thrills.
+That's why after almost fifteen years i am jumping back on a startup.
+Trading power for freedom, ambition for creativity, safeness for thrills.

 The future is quite uncertain, but clear as the sun as well.